khawla-k-banydomi/ActivityScheduler/README.md

 - Cost savings.
 Control costs with consumption-based pricing and eliminate capital-intensive on-premises environments.
 - Growth platform Utilize the global infrastructure provided by cloud service providers to seamlessly expand the business into new geographies.
 - Scalability and agility.
 To meet peak business demands without provisioning for excess capacity, use auto-scaling and scalability.
-- Geographic coverage.
-Utilizing the connectivity backbone of CSPs, you can access applications from any location and on any device.
+- Geographic coverage. users can access applications from any location and on any device.
 - Efficiency in operations.
 Use the cloud's inherent automation to improve operational efficiency and reduce human effort.
 - A competitive advantage.
 Reduce the time to market for new features by leveraging infrastructure as code and development, security, and operations (DevSecOps).
 - Empowered users.
-Increase productivity by providing cloud-based self-service options for users, such as portals, DevOps pipelines, and executive and operational dashboards.
+Increase productivity by providing cloud-based self-service options for users, such as portals, executive and operational dashboards.